ericsfeed/react-native-navi/README.md

 This repository attempts to create a fairly robust example of app navigation.
 This is not yet complete but pushing it up as a starting point.

 This example includes
-* drawer navigation with icons at top level
+* drawer navigation with icons at top level,
-* tab navigatation for the home page
+* tab navigatation for the home page,
-* stack navigation for a contact list
+* stack navigation for a contact list,
-* an example of cross page navigation
+* an example of cross page navigation.

-Please note,  this version of the repo is not suitable for use as a template.
+Please note,  this version of the repo is **not suitable** for use as a template.

 ### Libaries in Use